 ‘How Can I Reinstate My License?’
 Get Answers Now.

 Reinstating your license after a DUI conviction can be difficult.
 In some cases, you must wait until your suspension period is over.
 It is possible, however, to obtain a restricted license by installing an ignition interlock device or by geographical restriction.

 We will carefully review your case before offering advice on your options for reinstating your license after DUI revocation.

 ‘Is It Possible To Expunge Multiple DUI Offenses?’
 Ask Sooner, Not Later.

 Unfortunately, Tennessee laws make it difficult to expunge a repeat DUI offense, even if the charge is not a felony.
 This fact makes it important to fight the charge before a conviction occurs.

 In many cases, a DUI conviction will remain on your record forever, although the more time that passes from your conviction date, the less likely it may be for the DUI to appear on a background check.

 Discuss Your Case With A Bartlett DUI Defense Lawyer Today

 If you have been charged with a repeat-offense DUI, do not wait to get an attorney involved.
 The sooner you retain legal counsel, the better your chances of presenting an effective defense.

-At The Law Offices of Jeffrey Jones, we rely upon our knowledge of Tennessee DUI laws and Memphis area courts and judges to offer aggressive defense to every client we serve.
+At The Law Office of Jeffrey Jones, we rely upon our knowledge of Tennessee DUI laws and Memphis area courts and judges to offer aggressive defense to every client we serve.
 Call 901-410-5751 or contact us online to discuss your charges and learn how we can help.